We are still developing this page and will be adding more resources over the coming months.

 Get answers to the most frequently asked questions about our mobility equipment service.

-If you need a piece of equipment that my AFK does not provide, click the button below for a list of other organisations who supply mobility equipment.
+If you need a piece of equipment that AFK does not provide, click the button below for a list of other organisations who supply mobility equipment.